Baron FitzWalter: History

 One of the oldest titles in the English Peerage, the barony of FitzWalter has a long history.
 The fourth baron was an Admiral of the Fleet.
 The fourth baron's grandson, the sixth baron, died from dysentery at the siege of Harfleur.
 He was succeeded by his brother, the seventh baron, who was the last known male line descendant of Rollo of Normandy, and was succeeded by his daughter and only child, Elizabeth.
 She was the wife of John Radcliffe.
 Their son, the ninth baron, was attainted for treason in 1495 with his title forfeited.
 However, his son Robert Radcliffe obtained a reversal of the attainder by Act of Parliament in 1509 and later served as Lord Lieutenant of Lancashire.
-He was created Viscount FitzWalter in 1525 and Earl of Sussex in 1529.
+He was created by Viscount FitzWalter in 1525 and Earl of Sussex in 1529.
 His grandson, the third earl, was summoned to the House of Lords through a writ of acceleration in 1553 in his father's junior title of Baron FitzWalter.
 Lord Sussex later served as Lord Deputy of Ireland.
 He was succeeded by his younger brother, the fourth earl.
 He had earlier represented Maldon, Hampshire and Portsmouth in the House of Commons and also served as Lord Lieutenant of Hampshire.
 When he died the titles passed to his only child, the fifth earl.
 He was Lord Lieutenant of Essex.